ds-costa/c-data-structures/README.md

 # c-algorithms (Because c is cool)

+A repository with some functions written in c language.

-## Prerequisites
+## ✔️ Requirements

-Linux - Things you need to compile and use the libraries:
+Scripts written in linux environment (Ubuntu **18.x** and **20.x**) - Things you need to compile and use the libraries:

-- gcc Compiler
+- gcc compiler
 ```bash
 $> sudo apt install gcc
 ```